List of Bosnian genocide prosecutions: Bosnian Genocide Case

 The Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Bosnia and Herzegovina v.
 Serbia and Montenegro), case 91, International Court of Justice (ICJ) Judgement returned on 26 February 2007.

 The case before the International Court of Justice (ICJ), the United Nations's highest judicial body, which exclusively hears disputes between states, related to Serbia's alleged attempts to wipe out the Bosnian Muslim population of Bosnia.
 It was filed by Dr. Francis Boyle, an adviser to Alija Izetbegović during the Bosnian War.
 The case was heard in the ICJ court in The Hague, Netherlands, and ended on 9 May 2006.

 The ICJ presented its judgment on 26 February 2007, in which it confirmed the ICTY judgment that the Srebrenica massacre was genocide, stating:

 The Court found that Serbia was neither directly responsible for Srebrenica genocide, nor that it was complicit in it, but it did rule that Serbia had committed the breach the Genocide Convention by failing to prevent the Srebrenica genocide, for not cooperating with the ICTY in punishing the perpetrators of the genocide, in particular in respect of General Ratko Mladić, and for violating its obligation to comply with the provisional measures ordered by the Court.

 Individual indictment and convictions for the crime of genocide

 International Criminal Tribunal for the former Yugoslavia

 As of 9 May 2007 the International Criminal Tribunal for the former Yugoslavia (ICTY) had passed legally binding verdicts against six people indicted for genocide and crimes committed in Srebrenica since 1993.
 Trials against seven indictees are ongoing, and three are still to start.
-The overview of the case-law indicates that most of the convictions were done under the joint criminal enterprise doctrine and aiding and abetting mode of liablitiy, and comparatively less under the command responsibility doctrine.
+The overview of the case-law indicates that most of the convictions were done under the joint criminal enterprise doctrine and aiding and abetting mode of liability, and comparatively less under the command responsibility doctrine.